Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Astoria

-The Ultimate Oregon Coast Road Trip is one of our favorite West Coast road trips.
-Start by hiking on any of the amazing trails at the Samuel H. Boardman State Scenic Corridor.
-From there, head to Port Orford and Cape Blanco State Park.
+Next, head to Port Orford and Cape Blanco State Park.
 Port Orford is the oldest town on the Oregon Coast and is incredibly charming.
 In Cape Blanco State Park, see the Cape Blanco State Lighthouse.

-Next, head to the unique rock formation at the Devil’s Punchbowl State Natural Area.
 The Devil’s Punchbowl is a cool rock formation that was once two sea caves.
 You can get pretty close to it too.
-Continue on to Cannon Beach where you can see the popular Haystack Rock in the ocean.
+Continue to Cannon Beach where you can see the popular Haystack Rock in the ocean.

-There is also a charming small town of Seaside nearby that you should explore.
-End your road trip in the beautiful town of Astoria.
-In Astoria, you can walk in the footsteps of Lewis and Clark and learn more about the area’s history before heading home.
+End your road trip in beautiful Astoria.
+Walk in the footsteps of Lewis and Clark and learn more about the area’s history before heading home.

 Pacific Coast Highway Highlights